witek-formanski/IntellijPlatformDotfileSettingsPlugin/README.md

 ## About

-Here is a draft implementation of an IntelliJ Platform plugin that configuration options from a dotfile and applies them to the IntelliJ IDEA IDE.
+Here is a draft implementation of an IntelliJ Platform plugin that reads configuration options from a dotfile and applies them to the IntelliJ IDEA IDE.
 As for now only KeymapBindings and EditorFontSize are supported.

 ## How to use